 The Intangible asset recognized are amortised over the concession period on the basis of projected toll revenue which reflects the pattern in which the assets economic benefits are consumed.
-The projected total toll revenue is based on the independent traffic volume projections; Amortization is revised in case of any material change in the expected pattern of economic benefits.
+The projected total toll revenue is based on the independent traffic volume projections; Amortization is revised in the expected pattern of economic benefits.
 Refer note 22 for description and significant terms of the concession agreements.